elsayedelmandoh/sentiment-sleuth/README.md

 ## Overview
-ًThis is a project for performing sentiment analysis on Amazon product reviews using classical machine-learning models.
+This is a project for performing sentiment analysis on Amazon product reviews using classical machine-learning models.
 The project includes data processing and feature engineering notebooks, multiple trained classifiers saved as joblib artifacts, a TF-IDF vectorizer, and a Streamlit UI to analyze custom review text.

 Key components in the repository:
 - Interactive app: `app.py` (Streamlit)